 No bird is a low-maintenance bird, but Cockatiels and Budgies come pretty close.
-Their fun, colorful look makes them great pets for a bird-loving owner.
+Their fun, colorful look makes them great pets for bird-loving owners.
 Cockatiels like their space, so they’ll feel better in a larger cage with some toys to keep them entertained.
 They’re less demanding than other birds, but it’s still a good idea to play with them.
 Plus, the food will only cost you $30 a month, and you’ll have no trouble taking care of this intelligent yet surprisingly quiet bird.
 With a lifespan of up to 14 years, you’re looking at the perfect low maintenance exotic pets for your household.
 Cockatiels can even mimic human speech, but you’ll have a hard time understanding them.
 Also, their Cockatoo cousins are among the most expensive pets you can own.

 8. Leopard Geckos

 These small lizards come in white, yellow and spotted variants and are fascinating to watch.
 They move slowly and aren’t likely to bite you.
 Besides the turtles, Leopard Geckos are also among the low maintenance pets with the longest life spans.
 They live up to 20 years and eat mostly crickets, wax worms, and mealworms.
 Taking care of these pets will cost around $20 a month.
 Leopard Geckos will be more than content in a 15–20 gallon tank.
 Those usually fit a few of them so they can keep each other company.

 When it comes to monthly costs, these tiny creatures beat even Guinea Pigs, and that’s why they’re popular among the cheapest pets.
 The monthly cost for a hamster’s well-being is merely $10, excluding water, a cage and a wheel to burn off some extra calories.
 Keep in mind that there are five common species of hamsters that have some different needs.
 That said, their tiny size and low food intake make them the perfect pets that require little care, and you can even let your younger children look after them.
 Still, if you’re worried about smells, you can invest in a pet odor eliminator.
 Sadly, they live up to just three years on average.